ibidi Labware | Microscopy

 Which components of cell culture media can cause background fluorescence?

-There are several, standard components of cell culture media that can interfere with the live imaging of your cells.
-Phenol red, often found in DMEM, is used to visualize the pH in cell culture dishes.
-This compound, however, can quench the signal of some visible wavelength fluorescent dyes when used during live cell fluorescent microscopy.
-Another component of DMEM is riboflavin, which is autofluorescent and can influence the signal-to-noise ratio.
+There are several standard components of cell culture media that can interfere with the live imaging of your cells.
+Phenol red, often found in DMEM, is used as a pH indicator in cell culture.
+However, this compound can quench the signal of some visible wavelength fluorescent dyes during live cell fluorescence microscopy.